jeff0723/multi-chain-chat-gpt-nft/README.md

 - Deployed on Gnosis!
 - Setup instructions run
    `yarn hardhat deploy --network gnosis` to deploy relevant contracts and automatically verify on Gnosiscan.
 Interact with test/verifyandmint.js or on Gnosisscan!
+- For our Proof of Concept we made our Based Ghoul a HASHI EXPERT!!! 🌉